nuxeo/nuxeo-drive/docs/icon_overlay.md

     -Doverlay.id=<id> \
     -Doverlay.path=<icon>
 ```
-The name must identify what status the icon represents, e.g. "DriveOKOverlay".
+The name must identify what status the icon represents, e.g. "DriveSyncedOverlay".
 The guid must be a unique CLSID.
 The id must be different for each icon.
 The icon must be a path that points to an .ico file.